sillsdev/ptx2pdf/docs/dev/SideBars.md

 % Should a background image come below or above the colour.
 Line art PDFs may
 % display better above the colour layer, as the colour layer will not wash them
 % out, but .JPGs are probably better below.

+%\BgImageAlpha value(0-1)
+% Transparency or alpha value of the background image: 0 is transparent, 1 is solid.
+This is useful for e.g. turning black lines into a paler shade

+%\BgImageColor value(0-1) value(0-1) value(0-1)
+%\BgImageColour value(0-1) value(0-1) value(0-1)
+% Some (but not all) PDF line-art images do not set the colour of their lines,
+% relying instead on the 'default' colour.
+This sets the default colour to
+% something other than black, and thus such images can be recoloured with this
+% option.
+If the image defines its colour, this option will have no visible effect at all.

 %\BorderWidth measurement
 % Default: 0.5